rpgarner/u2_lesson_react_mapping_components/README.md

 ![](https://media.giphy.com/media/d2jjuAZzDSVLZ5kI/giphy.gif)

 ## Overview
-We've already covered the hardcoding of components in React and passing hardcoded data into reuasable modular components through props.
-However, React isn't intended to be used simply for hardcoded data.
-Its whole purpose is to _react_ to new information and user input and _pass data to the components_ that need to know about the data change so they can update the UI accordingly.

-One thing you'll find yourself needing to do is take an array of data and turn it into a series of JSX elements.
-It's not very common to type out the array manually though.
-Instead, you'll usually have an array containing just your data and you'll use the `.map()` higher order function to create the new array with JSX in it.

-In this lesson, we'll be building a simple website that displays data from an array in JSX by using `.map()` in a functional component.
+In this lesson, we'll be building a simple website that displays city data from an array in JSX by using `.map()` to render the data with a nested functional component.

 ## Learning Objectives